-I have the sense she was humored, discounted, or metaphorically speaking patted on the head for being too plain-spoken.
+I have the sense she was humored, discounted, or metaphorically speaking, patted on the head for being too plain-spoken.
 Yet, countless readers have found a home in her words, her style, and her reverence.
 Some found a greater appreciation for all poetry through her work.
-Aside from those poets attempting only to appease the publishing gods, shouldn’t we all hope our work brings readers to greater enjoyment of poetry?
+Aside from those poets attempting only to appease the publishing gods, shouldn’t we all hope our work brings readers to enjoy poetry?

-For the most part, Oliver led a quiet and unassuming life—preferring serene walks at dawn near Blackwater Pond with her dogs and reveling in the silence of her natural surroundings.
-Farbeit for the literati to understand much less value those qualities and daily patterns when so many promote an urban ethos of steel, concrete, asphalt, and 24/7 ambient cacophony.
-Instead, she chose the primal sounds of birds, the surf, the crunch of pine needles underfoot and, yes, crickets.
+For the most part, Mary led a quiet and unassuming life—preferring serene walks at dawn near Blackwater Pond with her dogs and reveling in the silence of her natural surroundings.
+Farbeit for the literati to understand much less value those qualities and patterns when so many have established an urban ethos of steel, concrete, asphalt, and 24/7 ambient noise.
+She chose the primal sounds of birds, the surf, the crunch of pine needles underfoot and, yes, crickets.
 She wrote about all this and God—sometimes veiled and sometimes right up in the front seat.
-While I, grounded in the also overlooked Midwest and Great Plains, considered her a hero.
+I, grounded in the also overlooked Midwest and Great Plains, considered her a champion.

-She made a practice of carrying in her pocket a 3 x 5 notebook which she hand-stitched (how Dickinsonian) and kept ready to jot snippets as she walked.
-Once finding herself without a pencil, she returned later to hide a bunch of pencils in the trees and bushes along her path in case that happened again.
+She had a practice of carrying in her pocket a 3 x 5 notebook which she hand-stitched (how Dickinsonian) and ready to jot snippets as she walked.
+Once finding herself without a pencil, she returned later to hide many pencils in the trees and bushes along her path in case that happened again.

-Yes, I know she received many honors and accolades including the National Book Award and her fourth book, American Primitive, won the Pulitzer Prize for Poetry.
-But the cynic in me can’t help but think those were, in part, a nod to pressure from her wide audience of fans and perhaps to mitigate the public rumblings about her being bypassed.
+Yes, I know she received many honors and accolades including the National Book Award and her fourth book, American Primitive, won the Pulitzer Prize for Poetry but the cynic in me can’t help but think it was, in part, a nod to pressure from her wide audience of fans and perhaps to mitigate the public rumblings about her being bypassed.
 The New York Times acknowledged her as “far and away, this country’s best-selling poet.”
-Forgive me, but that’s a comment about retail book sales not her body of work.
+Forgive me, but that’s a comment about retail sales not her body of work.

-Like so many poets and writers, her departure on January 17, 2019, brought a flood of posthumous praise and, alas, the recognition she deserved in life—although I’m sure she would have modestly declined the fame.
+Like so many poets and writers, her departure has brought a flood of long-overdue praise and hopefully the recognition she deserved in life—although I’m sure she would have modestly declined the fame.

 Here are a few quotes of hers I’ve saved over the years: